demontanaro/xcodes_v2_apache/README.md

 # Work in progress

-XtreamUI with necessary modifications for run in apache and MySQL intalled from official repo.
+XtreamUI with necessary modifications for run in PHP (7.4), apache and MySQL intalled from official repo.

 Runs in Debian or Ubuntu.